Your Guide to Choosing a Race, Kart & Rally Helmet

 Choosing a Karting Helmet

 The karting helmet regulations are dependent on the age of the driver.
-Drivers up to the age of 16 need a Snell-CMR 2016 approved helmet for karting.
+Drivers under 15 need a Snell-CMR 2016 approved helmet for karting.
 This is due to the CMR homologated helmets being lighter in weight and, as such, exert less force on the neck.
 This is a requirement as younger driver’s necks are not as strong as an adults’ neck.

 Your Guide to Choosing a Karting Helmet